Slow-Cooked Roast Lamb Shoulder with Herbs de Provence

 7. Drizzle the roast with the remaining tablespoon of olive oil.

 8. Cover with a lid or double layer of foil.
-Pop the lamb roast into the oven and reduce the temperature to 170 degrees.
-Cook for 3.5 hours or until the meat can be pulled apart with two forks
+Pop the lamb roast into the oven and reduce the temperature to 170°C/340°F. Cook for 3.5 hours or until the meat can be pulled apart with two forks

 9. Remove from the oven and take the lid (or foil) off the pan.
-Increase the oven temperature to 200 degrees C and pop everything back into the oven for another 30 minutes.
-Remove from the oven and let the meat rest before serving.
+Increase the oven temperature to 200°C/390°F and pop everything back into the oven for another 30 minutes.
+Remove from the oven and let the meat rest before serving to help the juices settle back into the meat, so the lamb is super succulent and tender.

-This recipe was cooked in my Le Creuset 32cm Marmite (rounded bottom French oven).
-I’m always going to recommend a cast iron casserole for slow roasting as I feel they give you the ultimate cooking environment, however, you can also try an oven-safe casserole with a tight-fitting lid, crock pot, slow cooker, or roasting pan that you can cover with tin foil.
+This recipe was cooked in my Le Creuset 32cm Marmite (rounded bottom French oven); however, any large Dutch oven will do the job!
+I’ve also cooked this in my 30cm shallow brasier.
+I’m always going to recommend a cast-iron casserole for slow roasting, as I feel they give you the ultimate cooking environment; however, you can also try an oven-safe casserole with a tight-fitting lid, crock pot, slow cooker, or roasting pan that you can cover with tin foil.
 Just be aware that cooking times may vary depending on the cooking vessel used.

 This recipe is based on a 2.4kg lamb shoulder.
-I’ve also cooked this slow roast lamb shoulder with smaller pieces of meat depending on availability.
-A 1.5 kg shoulder will need a shorter cooking time (approx, 3 hours), while anything bigger than 2.4kg, may require a little longer.
-My advice is if you are unsure, check your lamb shoulder roast at 3 hours.
-Put a fork in it to see if the meat gives way, or if it resists, it simply needs more cooking time. so pop the lid back on and pop it back into the oven for another hour.
-The best part of this recipe is providing you keep an eye on your roast lamb, it’s very hard to overcook it!
+I’ve also cooked this slow roast lamb shoulder with smaller pieces of meat, depending on availability.
+A 1.5 kg shoulder will need a shorter cooking time (approx 3 hours), while anything bigger than 2.4kg may require a little longer.
+My advice is, if you are unsure, check your lamb shoulder roast at 3 hours.
+Put a fork in it to see if the meat gives way, or if it resists, it simply needs more cooking time.
+So pop the lid back on and pop it back into the oven for another hour.
+The best part of this recipe is that providing you keep an eye on your roast lamb, it’s very hard to overcook it!

 Here’s what to serve with slow-cooked lamb shoulder